jorenheit/mugen/readme.md

 }
 ```

-The order in which these are declared determines the position in the address.
-For example, the declaration below leads to the following configuration:
+The order in which these are declared determines their position in the address.
+For example, the declaration above leads to the following configuration (for a 8192 byte ROM):

 ```
 Address Bit: 13 12 11 10 09 08 07 06 05 04 03 02 01 00